salomvary/soundcleod/README.markdown

 - [Download from
 	here](https://github.com/salomvary/soundcleod/blob/master/dist/SoundCleod.dmg?raw=true)
-- Double click the file.
+- Double click the file
-- Drag SoundCleod into your Applications folder.
+- Drag SoundCleod into your Applications folder
-- Go to Applications, double click SoundCleod.
+- Go to Applications, right click (or control-click) on SoundCleod
+- Click Open
+- Click Open when prompted **“SoundCleod” is from an unidentified developer.
+Are you sure you want to open it?**
-- Optionally drag SoundCleod from Applications into the Dock.
+- Optionally drag SoundCleod from Applications into the Dock

 **Important!** Minimum required OSX version is 10.7.x (Lion).